-Havana Eatinerary: 48 Hours in Cuba’s Capital City for Food Lovers
+Havana Eatinerary: 48 Hours of Food in Cuba's Capital City

 If you really want to get into the guts of Havana, 48 hours is nowhere near enough.
 There are museums to attend, historical buildings to explore, colourful and crumbling streets to roam and so many places to eat that aren’t listed on TripAdvisor.
 Five days is ideal, but if that’s not an option, this Eatinerary focuses on where to eat and the essential sights, while helping you avoid Hemingway hunters*.